 Relevant Forms: G-5, Actuarial Standards Expert Certification

+A-8A, Hurricane Probable Maximum Loss for Florida (2012 FHCF Exposure Data)

-A-8, Probable Maximum Loss for Florida
+A-8B, Hurricane Probable Maximum Loss for Florida (2017 FHCF Exposure Data)

 Disclosures

-Describe the method(s) used to estimate annual loss costs and probable maximum loss levels.
+Describe the method(s) used to estimate annual hurricane loss costs and hurricane probable maximum loss levels.
 Identify any source documents used and any relevant research results.

-Identify the highest level of resolution for which loss costs and probable maximum loss levels can be provided.
-Identify all possible resolutions available for the reported output ranges.
+Identify the highest level of resolution for which hurricane loss costs and hurricane probable maximum loss levels can be provided.
+Identify all possible resolutions available for the reported hurricane output ranges.

-Describe how the model incorporates demand surge in the calculation of loss costs and probable maximum loss levels.
+Describe how the hurricane model incorporates demand surge in the calculation of hurricane loss costs and hurricane probable maximum loss levels.

-Provide citations to published papers, if any, or modeling-organization studies that were used to develop how the model estimates demand surge.
+Provide citations to published papers, if any, or modeling-organization studies that were used to develop how the hurricane model estimates demand surge.

-Describe how economic inflation has been applied to past insurance experience to develop and validate loss costs and probable maximum loss levels.
+Describe how economic inflation has been applied to past insurance experience to develop and validate hurricane loss costs and hurricane probable maximum loss levels.

 Audit

-How the model handles expenses, risk load, investment income, premium reserves, taxes, assessments, profit margin, economic inflation, and any criteria other than direct property insurance claim payments will be reviewed.
+How the hurricane model handles expenses, risk load, investment income, premium reserves, taxes, assessments, profit margin, economic inflation, and any criteria other than direct property insurance claim payments will be reviewed.

-The method of determining probable maximum loss levels will be reviewed.
+The method of determining hurricane probable maximum loss levels will be reviewed.

-The uncertainty in the probable maximum loss levels and the estimated annual loss costs will be reviewed.
+The uncertainty in the estimated annual hurricane loss costs and hurricane probable maximum loss levels will be reviewed.

-The data and methods used to incorporate individual aspects of demand surge on personal and commercial residential losses, inclusive of the effects from building material costs, labor costs, contents costs, and repair time will be reviewed.
+The data and methods used to incorporate individual aspects of demand surge on personal and commercial residential hurricane losses, inclusive of the effects from building material costs, labor costs, contents costs, and repair time will be reviewed.

 Suggestion from Commissioner Lee: